aandrukhovich/TON-Smart-Challenge-4/Readme.md

 The biggest challenge was FunC compiler that produces a very unefficient Fift code for cycles in this task.
 So for a score 5.9-5.95 task should be written in Fift.

-I tried a two approaches: first the naive one with cycle and fast doubling method to find a Fibonacci(n) with O(logN).
-Both provide similar results around 5.42, but I see the  in tuple pushings that wasn't impr
+I tried a two approaches:

+1. the naive one with cycle
+2. fast doubling method to find a Fibonacci(n) with O(logN).

+Both provide similar results around 5.42.
+Best solutions use cycle code written in Fift and get score around 5.9.